 Step 2 – Now, you can view the Genesis Framework package and all their other child themes.

-Step 3 – If you can develop a custom child theme by yourself, you can just purchase the Genesis Framework which comes at $59.95.
+Step 3 – If you can develop a custom child theme by yourself, you can just download the open-source Genesis Framework for free.

 Step 4 – If you don’t want to code a custom child theme, you choose from a wide variety of pre-designed child themes.
 Let us assume that you are buying the Business Pro child theme for your business site.

-Step 5 – Now, scroll down to the bottom of the theme page where you can find two pricing options -one for buying just a single child theme along with the Genesis Framework and another for the StudioPress Pro Plus Membership.
+Step 5 – Now, scroll down to the bottom of the theme page where you can find two pricing options -one for buying just a single child theme and another for the StudioPress Genesis Pro Membership.

 Step 7 – Now, fill in the details to create your account complete the purchase.